OTHER NAMESIowa Healthcare POAIowa Healthcare Power of AttorneyIowa Medical POAIowa Healthcare Proxy

-Making an Iowa Healthcare Power of Attorney
+What is an Iowa Medical Power of Attorney?

-An Iowa Healthcare Power of Attorney is a legal document that gives a person or organization permission to make health-related decisions on your behalf, such as accepting or refusing a certain medical treatment or procedure, if you cannot do so.
+An Iowa Medical Power of Attorney is a legal document that gives a person or organization permission to make health-related decisions on your behalf, such as accepting or refusing a certain medical treatment or procedure, if you cannot do so.

 The individual giving control is called the "principal," and the individual or organization obtaining authority is known as the "agent."
 Suited for Iowa residents, this Power of Attorney for health care can be used in Polk County, Linn County, Scott County, and in every other county in the state.
 All Iowa Healthcare PoA forms from Rocket Lawyer can be fully customized to address your particular situation.
 With this document on hand, your agent(s) will be able to offer proof to medical facilities and other parties that they can legally act in your interest when you are not able.